 - However, all contributions, including matching contributions, are subject to Section 125 nondiscrimination rules

-Employers gain significant savings by allowing their employees to contribute pre-tax money to their own HSA via payroll deduction.
-Employee and employer contributions may be combined and forwarded directly to the savings institution for even more efficiency.
+You gain significant savings by allowing your employees to contribute pre-tax money to their own HSA via payroll deduction.
+Employee and employer contributions may be combined and forwarded directly to the savings institution that facilitates the HSA for even more efficiency.

 Option 2: Contribute without a Section 125 plan

-Employers can still make a pre-tax contribution to their employees’ HSAs without a Section 125 plan.
-While Section 125 nondiscrimination rules don’t apply here, employers must still comply with comparability rules found in IRS Publication 969.
+You can still make a pre-tax contribution to your employees’ HSAs without a Section 125 plan.
+While Section 125 non-discrimination rules don’t apply, you must still comply with comparability rules found in IRS Publication 9691.

 The comparability rules govern HSA employer contributions that aren’t made through a cafeteria plan.
-These requirements define how an employer structures their contributions and what they must do when employees fail to establish their HSAs on a timely basis.
+These requirements define how you structure your contributions and what you must do when eligible individuals fail to establish their HSAs on a timely basis.

 - The same dollar amount, or

 - The same percentage of the HDHP deductible